fedeizzo/ParticleSwarmOptimization-OpenMPI/report/05-DevOps.md

 There exists also a development entrypoint that can be called using the command `nix shell`, it provides a new shell containing all dependencies required for build, testing, and report.

 ## Docker {#sec:docker}
-The reproducibility during execution of the final binary is provide by *containers*.
-A container is sand box that contains all runtime dependencies required by the executable placed within it.
+The reproducibility during execution of the final binary is provided by *containers*.
+A container is a sand box that contains all runtime dependencies required by the executable placed within it.

 A manager for the life-cycle of containers is required, we opted for *Docker*, a state-of-the-art software used in many environments.
 It builds an image from the descriptor file `Dockerfile` placed in the root of the project, then from the image it is possible to create several containers that are independent of each other.